MicrosoftDocs/power-platform/power-platform/admin/dataverse-privacy-dsr-guide.md

 From the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), do the following:

 1. Select **Environments**, and then select an environment from the list.
-1. Select **Open** from the ribbon.
+1. Select **Open** from the command bar.
 1. Select an app.
 1. Enter the user in the **Search** box.
-1. Review the Search results for all the tables that the user is being referenced.
+1. Review the search results for all the tables that the user is being referenced.

 ### Rectify
 Dataverse System Administrators can update an individual's personal data by using the list of results from the Dataverse search.
 However, an individual's personal data may also be stored in other custom tables.
 Dataverse System Administrators are responsible for maintaining an inventory of these other custom tables and making the appropriate updates to an individual's personal data.